tednotfred/tednotfred.github.io/_posts/2023-05-09-RAID-Levels.md

 It is important to note that if this type of RAID consists of disks of different sizes, each will be limited to the smallest disk size in the setup.
 This means that an array composed of two disks, where one is 500 GB, and the other is 225 GB, actually has the capacity of 2 x 225 GB (or 450 GB in total).

-RAID Zero doesn’t offer redundancy.
+RAID zero doesn’t offer redundancy.
 If a disk fails then the array will fail and data will likely be lost but, there can be significant speed benefits when retrieving data from this type of array.